Loading…

 Independent adhesive strength test

-In the independent adhesive strength test conducted by Ultimate Handyman, Adiseal was be over 3 times stronger than the next best product.
-The impressive Adiseal was so strong that even the screws of the test rig started to rip our forcing the test on Adiseal to be abandoned.
+In an independent adhesive strength test conducted by Ultimate Handyman, Adiseal has been shown to be over 3 times stronger than the next best product.
+Adiseal was so strong that even the screws of the test rig started to rip out, forcing the test on Adiseal to be abandoned.

 Video of strongest adhesive test by Ultimate Handyman